xibosignage/xibo-manual/source/en/layouts.md

 ### Permissions

 Assign Permissions for **Users/User Groups** to define who should have access to **View**, **Edit** and **Delete** the Layout.

+## Draft Status

+Selecting a Layout that is in a Draft status will present further row menu options.

+### Publish

+Select to Publish straight away or select a date and time to set the Layout to Publish in the future.

+### Discard

+Ignore any changes that have been made and revert to the previous Published version of the Layout.